 We identified ways that more water could be shared between some companies in the South East.
 The result?
 Four new water transfers which shared up to 33 million litres of water a day.
 WRSE has been at the forefront of this type of collaborative work ever since.

-Today, our focus is on delivering a Regional Resilience Plan that will be used as a blueprint for water supply investment by all six water companies across the South East – by working with regulators and other stakeholders from across the UK.
+Today, our focus is on delivering a best value regional plan that will be used as a blueprint for water supply investment by all six water companies across the South East – by working with regulators and other stakeholders from across the UK.